nistude/techblog/content/post/srecon2017_day_3.md

 ## The EU's New Data Protection Law - a Survival Guide

-Finally I joined the other long morning session by [Simon McGarr and John Looney](https://www.usenix.org/conference/srecon17europe/program/presentation/mcgarr) only to find out that they hadn't moved past slide 1 in over 60 minutes!
+Finally, I joined the other long morning session by [Simon McGarr and John Looney](https://www.usenix.org/conference/srecon17europe/program/presentation/mcgarr) only to find out that they hadn't moved past slide 1 in over 60 minutes!